CaptSolo/lv-namedays/README.md

 # Latvian name day list

+*This is work in progress.
+Some things might not work.*

 This repository contains the Latvian name day list and an utility for working with it.

 About [Latvian name days](https://en.wikipedia.org/wiki/Name_day#Latvia)